wgxli/piano-transcription/README.md

 `python3 onsets.py '/path/to/audio.wav'`

-The onset times and frequencies of detected notes will be printed to `stdout`.
+The onset times of detected notes will be printed to `stdout`.

 Performance
 -----------